AbbyHumphreys/The-Dog-House---PP1/README.md

 * Font Awesome

 # Testing

+Manual testing and responsiveness was tested throughout development to adjust the website as features were added.
+It was decided to wait until the skeleton structure was there before validation was tested to ensure the code base was sound enough to be tested.
 ## Cross-Browser Testing
 This site was tested across the three most widely used browsers today - Google Chrome, Microsoft Edge and Safari.
 The site worked well across all three browsers and discrepancies were not found.
 ## Compatibility Testing